 As every user may run their own policy daemon, privilege elevation is available only when the Systrace policy daemon runs as root.
 Otherwise, it would be possible for an adversary to obtain unauthorized privileges by creating her own policies.
-Identifying the privileged operations of setuid or setgid applications allows us to create policies that elevate privileges of those operations without the need to run the whole application privileged.
+Identifying the privileged operations of setuid or setgid applications allows us to create policies that elevate privileges of those operations without the need to run the whole application at an elevated privilege level.
 As a result, an adversary who manages to seize control of a vulnerable application receives only very limited additional capabilities instead of full privileges.